cdemers/chuck-soa/README.md

 An SOA specific modelling language derived from previous generations of modelling languages like UML.
 This repository includes a couple of PDF cheetsheets and a stencil for [OmniGraffle](https://www.omnigroup.com/omnigraffle).

+It is also available on the [OmniGraffle _StencilTown_](https://stenciltown.omnigroup.com/stencils/chuck-soa-modelling-elements/) stencil repository.

 ---

 ### International License